-Policies and Actions
+Actions

-- 1. The surface waters in the Town of Sandgate are extraordinarily valuable natural resources that must be protected from incompatible development and land uses.
+1. The surface waters in the Town of Sandgate are extraordinarily valuable natural resources that must be protected from incompatible development and land uses.
 The natural characteristics and values of these resources should be preserved.
 An undisturbed buffer should be considered, wherever possible, between any developed area and a river, stream, lake, or state-defined wetland to ensure that water resources are protected.
-Buffer distances will depend on the nature of the land and affected waterway. - 2.
-Recreational uses such as fishing, canoeing and swimming are appropriate in natural settings in and along rivers, streams, lakes, ponds, and wetlands.
-Development planning should include provisions for public access to these resources.
+This buffer should be at least 50 feet for streams such as Tidd Brook with minimal potential for lateral or vertical adjustment and 100 feet for streams such as The Green River with significant potential for such adjustment.

-- 3. Development in floodplains must be carefully controlled in accordance with flood hazard regulations.
-Development is strongly discouraged in flood hazard and fluvial erosion hazard areas. - 4.
+- 2. Recreational uses such as fishing, canoeing and swimming are appropriate in natural settings in and along rivers, streams, lakes, ponds, and wetlands.
+Development planning should include provisions for public access to these resources. - 3.
 Aquifers and ground water recharge areas must be protected from activities or development that would adversely affect the quantity or quality of available ground water.
-Municipal zoning and health ordinances and the regulations of the Vermont Agency of Natural Resources must be strictly enforced to protect individual water supplies. - 5.
-Silvicultural practices that minimize soil erosion and impact on roads, streams, wildlife habitat and the natural appearance of mountain and ridge tops should be employed. - 6.
+Municipal zoning and health ordinances and the regulations of the Vermont Agency of Natural Resources must be strictly enforced to protect individual water supplies. - 4.
+Silvicultural practices that minimize soil erosion and impact on roads, streams, wildlife habitat and the natural appearance of mountain and ridge tops should be employed. - 5.
 The Town should participate in cooperative planning for regional water resources.
-Such projects may consider issues related to environmental quality, public health, recreational use and public access, fish and wildlife habitat, and aesthetic values, and should involve representatives of town governments, special interest groups and interested persons. - 7.
+Such projects may consider issues related to environmental quality, public health, recreational use and public access, fish and wildlife habitat, and aesthetic values, and should involve representatives of town governments, special interest groups and interested persons. - 6.
 In-stream ponds are discouraged on all streams that support fish life.
-In cases where feasible alternatives do not exist, in-stream ponds on seasonal streams, or off-stream ponds that discharge directly into a stream may be acceptable provided that the pond waters do not violate Vermont Water Quality Standards.
+In cases where feasible alternatives do not exist, in-stream ponds on seasonal streams, or off-stream ponds that discharge directly into a stream may be acceptable provided that the pond waters do not violate Vermont Water Quality Standards. - 7.
+Developments or activities that would have an undo adverse effect on the quality of the Town's surface waters shall be prohibited.